ucalgary-ilab/ilab-website/README.md

-# How to Check and Run the Server in Local
+# How to Check by Running the Server in Local

+You don't need to do this process, but if you're interested, here is the process.

 ```shell
 git clone git@github.com:ucalgary-ilab/ilab-website.git